alexandruGheorghiu94/raspberrypi_Projects/README.md

 My repo with Raspberry pi projects.

 ## Contents:
-* Action camera: A very compact DIY camera that has similat functionality and specs with a GoPro
+* Action camera: A very compact DIY camera that has similar functionality and specs with a GoPro